ansonthalia/DE_robotics1/README.md

 * How to run the simulation code

 ## Installation
 We used VMware Workstation in order to run our virtual machine.
 This is a paid product which we were provided with through our university.
 We also had a customised virtual machine to run with DENIRO however this code can be run if the Baxter vritual machine [setup instructions](http://sdk.rethinkrobotics.com/wiki/Hello_Baxter#Required_Hardware) are followed.
+To run House_of_Cards.py, move all scripts to the scripts folder in baxter_simulator/baxter_sim_examples and models to models folder in the same directory.

 ## Assessment notes
 The introduction video will give a good overview of the intentions of the project.
 For ease in idetifying the work we have created below is a list of modifications/additions and a breif description.